jamsch/expo-speech-recognition/README.md

 ### Direct module API

-You can also use the `ExpoSpeechRecognitionModule` to use the native APIs directly without web-based polyfills.
+You can also use the `ExpoSpeechRecognitionModule` to use the native APIs directly (without web-based polyfills).
 Note that the listener events are not the same as the web API.

 ```ts
 import {